QDatcher/RegEx/gist-template.md

 ### Flags

 ### Character Escapes
-Character Escapes are used to denote characters that aren't matching
+Character Escapes are used to denote characters that we want to match but might not register as matching characters like '{}' curly brackets or even '.' periods and generally are denoted with '\' back slashes

+In our regex we have this happen 3 times (each on the same character).
+In the regex 2 times in bracket expressions and once in between them we have '\.'
+This says that we want to recognize the period as a character we are also matching

 ## Author